shreyashk09/Learnbot-Emotion-Recognition-Proposed-Model/Masking - FACS - AUs – Xgboost.md

 3. The face is to grayscale and applying cv.createCLAHE tuner.
 4. Facial Landmarks are positioned across the face using AAM and further dynamically re - localized using Lucas – Kanade method.
 5. Face is masked with a wireframes and feature vectors are extracted.
-6. Parallel to step 5, a mask for neutral expression is generated based on &quot;Golden Formula&quot; and feature vector are extracted.
+6. Parallel to step 5, a mask for neutral expression is generated based on &quot;Golden Formula&quot; and feature vectors are extracted.
 (Pose angle is estimated)
-7. Multi – Cascade detectors are implemented in parallel to step 6 and 7
+7. Multi – Cascade detectors are implemented in parallel to step 5 and 6
 8. Force vectors are extracted from the masks and appended to the feature vectors list.
 9. 1st fold Xgboost AU classifiers model (FACS) is used to determine probabilities of active Action Units.
 10. 2nd fold Xgboost emotion classifier model is implemented to classify probability of emotion predicted based upon AUs activation probability.